fredvinegar/CLEAN-Plus-Plus/README.md

   ./RunAll <path-to-project>
 ```
 #### Notes
-* Before running the smells on new project, it is necessary to run these rules on your project in this order: AggregateInfo, MethodsInfo, NumOfFanIn, NumOfFanInFunctions.
+* Before running the smells on a new project, most rules require pre-execution rules that need to be executed before.
+Therefore, you need to run the following rules in the respective order
+  1. AggregateInfo
+  2. MethodsInfo
+  3. NumOfFanIn
+  4. NumOfFanInFunctions.
-* These rules created four files in the /tmp/ directory (Data, Methods, NumOfFanIn, NumOfFanInFunctions).
-If you want to run on a new project, please delete those files first.
+* These rules will create four files in the /tmp/ directory (Data, Methods, NumOfFanIn, NumOfFanInFunctions).
+If you need to run CLEAN++ on a new project, you need to delete those files first.

 ### Report
 In the end, both execution types will output a report with the detected code smells for each file.